erikuus/yii1-extensions/components/eauth/README.md

 * To add a new language, you can use the blank file `/protected/extensions/eauth/messages/blank/eauth.php`.

 ## License

-Some time ago I developed this extension for [LiStick.ru](http://listick.ru) and I still support the extension.

 The extension was released under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php), so you'll find the latest version on [GitHub](https://github.com/Nodge/yii-eauth).